robotty/dank-twitch-irc/README.md

     connection startup, acknowledging requested capabilities.

-All other commands (if they don't have a special parsed type like the ones listed above) will still be emitted under their command name as a [`IRCMessage`][ircmessage], e.g.:
+All other commands (if they don't have a special parsed type like the ones listed above) will still be emitted under their command name as an [`IRCMessage`][ircmessage], e.g.:

 ```javascript